Two transfer Deadline Days in August?

 So it's a shortened window?

-Bringing the deadline forward will eradicate panic buys after two or three games of the season, but it will also give Premier League clubs significantly less time to complete their business.
+The idea is that bringing the deadline forward will eradicate panic buys after two or three games of the season, but it will also give Premier League clubs significantly less time to complete their business.

-The heightened pressure and urgency could make Deadline Day even more frantic for Premier League clubs.
+With only four weeks between the end of the World Cup and the start of the Premier League season, the heightened pressure and urgency could make Deadline Day even more frantic for Premier League clubs.

 Do European leagues have different dates?